CJ-Obermaier/hashi-education-engineer-tf/education-engineer/terraform-getting-started.md

 # Getting Started with Terraform

-In this guide, you will learn the fundamental Terraform commands to deploy and destroy infrastructure by deploying an NGINX web server.
+In this guide, you will learn the fundamental Terraform commands to deploy and destroy infrastructure by deploying an NGINX web server running in a Docker container.

+## What is Terraform?
+Terraform is an infrastructure as code tool that lets you define both cloud and on-prem resources in human-readable configuration files that you can version, reuse, and share.

 ## Prerequisites
 - **Terraform**